SAP-archive/sap-community-code-challenge-cloud-native/Challenges.md

 1. Read the official documentation to [Expose and Secure a Workload with a JSON Web Token](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/44bb2d3596554bf4b94ea344e40937dd.html?q=api%20rules).
 1. Expose and secure your deployed service.

 &#8594; **Submission:** Provide the service URL in the [SAP Community Coffee Corner thread](https://groups.community.sap.com/t5/application-development/sap-community-code-challenge-let-s-set-sail-for-cloud-native/m-p/5748/thread-id/60).
 **IMPORTANT:** Do not post or send your security configuration, tokens, passwords or any other security related information.
 It is enough for us if we see that we can't access the service because of *unauthorized*. :)

+## Week 4 (July 27th, 2022 - August 3rd, 2022)
+Wow!
+You're almost there.
+The true power of Kubernetes is that it has self-healing and autoscaling capabilities so your services and applications are always available to your users at any time.
+For this weeks challenge you will tackle exactly that!

+1. Re-deploy your service or remove authentication from it in order for us to be able to access your service.
+1. Use the Horizontal Autoscaler feature of SAP BTP, Kyma runtime.
+1. Make sure to increase your Pod-count to at least 10.

+&#8594; **Submission:** Provide the service URL in the [SAP Community Coffee Corner thread](https://groups.community.sap.com/t5/application-development/sap-community-code-challenge-let-s-set-sail-for-cloud-native/m-p/5748/thread-id/60) and pass our stress testing.
+Additional provide a screenshot of your running pods.